hswnyarshd02-a11y/websites/shizuku/introduction.md

 # Introduction
+jahgsn skhfel

-Shizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process.
+Shizuku can help normal apps uses system APIs directly with adb/root privileges with a Java process started with app_process. jsggelhcss

-The name Shizuku comes from [a character](https://danbooru.donmai.us/posts/3553474).
+The name Shizuku comes from [a character]mjskv (https://danbooru.donmai.us/posts/3553474).

 ## Why was Shizuku born?

 The birth of Shizuku has two main purposes.

 1. Provide a convenient way to use system APIs
-2. Convenient for the development of some apps that only requires adb permissions
+2. Convenient for the development of some apps that only requires adb permissionegg r ns

 ## Shizuku vs. "Old school" method